stanleyh1/be-ribbit/README.md

 Ribbit's api has the following endpoints:

-/api
+/api:

 GET a list of all available endpoints

-/api/articles
+/api/articles:

-GET a list of all posted articles, which can be sorted by various properties.
+GET a list of all posted articles, which can be sorted by various properties

 POST a new article

-/api/articles/:article_id
+/api/articles/:article_id:

 GET individual article information

-PATCH in order to vote up or down for an article DELETE an article
+PATCH in order to vote up or down for an article

-/api/articles/:article_id/comments
+DELETE an article

+/api/articles/:article_id/comments:

-GET a list of comments, which can be sorted by various properties POST a new comment to an individual article
+GET a list of comments, which can be sorted by various properties

-/api/comments/:comment_id
+POST a new comment to an individual article

+/api/comments/:comment_id:

-PATCH in order to vote up or down for a particular comment DELETE a comment
+PATCH in order to vote up or down for a particular comment

-/api/topics
+DELETE a comment

+/api/topics:

 GET a list of topics

-/api/users
+/api/users:

 GET a list of all users